SevenShepherd/SevenShepherd.github.io/about.markdown

 - I reject [traditional Arminianism](https://sevenshepherd.github.io/ordo-salutis-arminian/) as thrice [synergistic](https://carm.org/dictionary/synergism/).
 They view regeneration, sanctification, and perseverance as a synergistic activity.
 This doesn't mean that I think they're unsaved.
 - I reject the label [Lordship Salvation]() because they, sometimes, confuse "resulting" works for "including," moving dangerously close to synergism.
 I reject it in favor of [**Sola Fide**](https://sevenshepherd.github.io/faith-alone/) &mdash; The original 500+ year old lordship position.
 - I reject ['80s Free Grace theology](https://sevenshepherd.github.io/repent/) because they reject sound scholarship, lexicon definitions, and the academic community on the meaning of [repentance](https://sevenshepherd.github.io/chuck-smith-repentance/) holding to a category mistake.
 They also altered the reformation doctrine of [faith alone](https://sevenshepherd.github.io/faith-alone/).
-- I reject the Sethite view of Gen 6:1-4 in favor of [Heiser's Divine Council Theory and Hybrid Offspring.](https://www.youtube.com/@DRMSH)
+- I reject the Sethite view of Gen 6:1-4 in favor of [Hybrid Offspring and Heiser's Divine Council Theory.](https://www.youtube.com/@DRMSH)
 - I reject Cessationism for Soft-cessationism or open but cautious continuationism.

 > &ldquo;Discussion - YES!
 Disagreements - YES!
 Division - NO!&rdquo; &mdash; Chuck Smith, Calvinism, Arminianism, & The Word Of God. p.
 16.